Business Directory

 The Spite House (a structure built intentionally to annoy other residents) was built in 1961.
 This five-tiered cake-type building is known not only for its unusual architecture but also for the story behind it.
 Jan Pol, the owner and builder, had taken in a foster daughter who became pregnant.
 Social services took the infant and its mother away against the protests of owner Pol and his wife.
 The “cake house” was built to house the infant, its mother, and Jan Pol and his wife, but this never happened so it became a “monument to injustice.”

-The Village Farm is a no-till farm dedicated to supporting pollinators, native plants, and the local community, while delivering the freshest, highest-quality produce at its peak.
-Visit their thoughtfully curated farm shop, featuring not only their own
+The Village Farm is a no-till farm dedicated to supporting pollinators, native plants, and the local community while providing fresh, high-quality produce at peak season.
+The farm focuses on sustainable growing practices that prioritize soil health, biodiversity, and ecological balance.

 Welcome to Three Brothers Family Restaurant.
 We offer a varied menu of Mediterranean, American & Southwestern dishes.
 We also offer your classic Diner fare.Weekly Specials are posted for Breakfast, Lunch & Dinner.
 Breakfast is served all day!
 Our restaurant is "BATMAN" themed and you will find memorabilia wherever you look.
 We are "Child Friendly" and love to see the little ones!
 We offer outdoor dining and you more than welome to bring your furry friends to join you outside.